-The best film to use in the Nikon Nikkorex F will have to be based on the available light, lens, and if you want to use color or black & white.
+The best film to use in the Nikon Nikkorex F should depend on the lens, lighting, and type of film you want to shoot.

-Kodak UltraMax 400 - The film handles a multitude of lighting conditions well and is a terrific choice for a 35mm color film.
-Using Kodak UltraMax 400 you should be able to handhold the Nikkorex F in the majority of circumstances.
+Kodak UltraMax 400 - The film handles a wide variety of lighting conditions well and is an excellent choice for a color 35mm film.
+Kodak UltraMax 400 is fast enough so that you should be able to handhold the Nikkorex F in the majority of scenarios.

-Expect photographs to appear slightly warm with pleasant skin tones.
+Expect photographs to appear slightly warm with beautiful colors.

-Fujifilm photos tend to have cooler colors with stronger greens and blues, compared to Kodak.
+Fuji pictures appear to have cooler colors with stronger blues and greens, when compared to Kodak.

-Kodak Gold 200 - A staple film emulsion that was launched in the mid-1980s.
-Kodak Gold 200 has the look and feel of family snapshots from the 80s and 90s.
-For the authentic shooting experience take advantage of a flash.
+Kodak Gold 200 - A staple film that debuted in the mid-1980s.
+It has the look of family snapshots from the 1980s and 90s.
+Use an on-camera flash to get the “authentic” look.

-Kodak Portra 400 - Among the photography enthusiasts online, Portra 400 is by far the most popular color 35mm film emulsion.
-Overexpose the film by 1 or 2-stops to get the color the film is well known for.
+Kodak Portra 400 - By far the most popular color negative film among film shooting enthusiasts online.
+Overexpose it by 1 or 2-stops to get the look and feel the film is well known for.

 Black and White Film